Jamesduongrx/docsum/README.md

 # docsum![](https://github.com/Jamesduongrx/docsum/actions/workflows/test.yml/badge.svg)
 Docsum.py is a script that reads a text file and uses Groq API to generate a summary for the user.
+While reading, the script splits the chunks to help the language model better read the file.

 # Getting Started
 Install Groq, and generate a free Groq API key,https://console.groq.com/keys.
 Create an .env file through the terminal and add the generated key:
 ```
 GROQ_API_KEY=your_api_key_here
 ```

+Run the following code below to generate the summary.
 The following example summarizes the declaration of independence.

 ```
 $ python3 docsum.py docs/declaration.txt